 In formal room design, there is always a central focal point.
 It's typically a fireplace, which may be placed in the middle of the longest wall.
-A window with a lovely view, a large piece of furniture, (like an armoire), or even an outstanding piece of artwork can also serve as focal points.
+A window with a lovely view, a large piece of furniture, or even an outstanding piece of artwork may serve as focal points.

-Vertical lines create an orderly mood; high ceilings and tall windows work well with formal rom styles.
+Vertical lines create an orderly mood; high ceilings and tall windows work well with formal room styles.

-Furniture: Formal room designs are typically furnished with dark polished wood furniture, like walnut and mahogany, and perhaps, a few fragile antiques mixed in.
+Furniture: Formal room designs are typically furnished with dark polished wood furniture, like walnut and mahogany, with often a few fragile antiques mixed in.
 Furniture is elegant with curving lines.
 Upholstered furniture might be dressed in smooth fabrics, like a damask or satin, with chair legs left bare.